BUZZ-Blimps/Buzzstation/Frontend/README.md

 ## Setup

-1. Run the following command to setup the frontend environment:
+1. Run the following command to setup the frontend server environment:
 ```bash
 source setup.sh
 ```
-2. Edit the 'Constants.tsx' file in the Expo Directory for the backend server URL address (i.e. http://localhost:5000).
+2. Edit the 'Constants.tsx' file in the Expo directory for the backend server URL address (i.e. http://localhost:5000).

 ## Startup

 1. Run one of the following commands to run the program:

 Option 1
 ```bash
 ./run.sh
 ```

 Option 2

 Alias Option after running 'source ~/.bashrc':
 ```bash
 fr